Queen Elizabeth Islands: Administration

 Until 1999, the Queen Elizabeth Islands were part of the Baffin Region of the Northwest Territories.

 With the creation of Nunavut in 1999 all islands and fractions of islands of the archipelago east of the 110th meridian west became part of the Qikiqtaaluk Region of the new territory, which was the major portion of the archipelago.
 The rest remained with the now-reduced Northwest Territories.
 Borden Island, Mackenzie King Island and Melville Island were divided between the two territories.

 Prince Patrick Island, Eglinton Island and Emerald Island are the only notable islands that are now completely part of the Northwest Territories.

 Below the level of the territory, there is the municipal level of administration.
-On that level, there are only two municipalities, Resolute and Grise Fiord, with an aggregate area of 450 km2 (0.11 percent of the area of the Queen Elizabeth Islands), but with most of the population of the archipelago (370 out of 375).
-The remaining 99.89 percent are unincorporated area, with a census 2006 population of five, all in Alert.
+On that level, there are only two municipalities, Resolute and Grise Fiord, with an aggregate area of 450 km2 (0.11 percent of the area of the Queen Elizabeth Islands), but with most of the population of the archipelago (327 in 2021).
+The remaining 99.89 percent are unincorporated area, with a census 2021 population of zero, albeit a fluctuating population centred in Alert and Eureka, Nunavut.